tmroyce/r-labs/r-basics/03-04-01-dplyr-summarizing-grouping.md

-# Summarizing and Grouping Data with dplyr
+# R Basics — Summarizing and Grouping Data with dplyr
 Michael Royce
 2025-06-06